hypar-io/IFC-gen/README.md

 ## Prerequisites

 - [ANTLR](http://www.antlr.org).
+ANTLR is used to generate parsers from a grammar.
 Follow the instructions on the ANTLR website to install ANTLR and create aliases to the ANTLR binaries.
+- [.NET](https://www.microsoft.com/net/learn/get-started/macos).
+Currently, IFC-gen creates a C# executable, `IFC-gen.dll`, for generating IFC from the EXPRESS schema.

 ## Building

-The parser generator can run in any language as listed [here](https://github.com/antlr/antlr4/blob/master/doc/targets.md).
-Here's an example of how ANTLR would be run to generate C# code:

-`antlr4 -Dlanguage=CSharp -package Express -o ./csharp/antlr Express.g4`
+`make`